andyjakubowski/kingly-site/src/v1/tutorials/real-world-settings.md

 ```

 ## User scenarios test
-We test four key user scenarios, checking the aforementioned behaviour rules, the content of which should be clear from their identifiers in the code:
+We test four key user scenarios, checking the aforementioned behavior rules, the content of which should be clear from their identifiers in the code:

 ```javascript
 const userStories = [